sudo-self/Rpi-shairport-sync/CYGWIN.md

 Windows Firewall
 ----
 While getting everything working, it is suggested that you temporarily disable the Windows Firewall.
-Shairport Sync uses port 5000 for TCP and uses a range of ports -- a minimum of three and preferably at least 10, from 6001 upwards.
-The Bonjour Service, used in conjunction with the Avahi daemon, advertises Shairport Syncv over a number of further ports.
+Shairport Sync uses port 5000 for TCP and uses three ports for UDP, so you should leave a minimum of three, and preferably at least 10, open from 6001 upwards.
+The Bonjour Service, used in conjunction with the Avahi daemon, advertises Shairport Sync over a number of further ports.
 Once everything is working, the firewall can be re-enabled gradually.

 Setting up Windows
 ----